lanky/python-rhnapi/README.rst

 Introduction
 ------------
 This directory contains a number of python scripts that together make up an (almost) complete abstraction of the RHN (Hosted and Satellite) XMLRPC API and by extension, that of the Spacewalk project.

 Due to the divergence of the 2 codebases, there are no guarantees that this will work at all for RHN Hosted without a little TLC in some places.

-This is under fairly heavy development and is currently being updated to work with RHN satellite 5.4 (which added a huge number of new API calls)
+This is under fairly heavy development but is more or less up to date with the published API for RHN Satellite 5.4.1

 The module is designed around a single class and lots of submodules, essentially one per major namespace of the API

 There is a companion repository to this one that contains a lot of scripts to automate manual tasks (or those missing from the RHN Satellite web gui or API)
-You'll find that in the *spw-api-scripts* repository
+You'll find that in the *spw-api-scripts* repository, also on my github.

 License
 -------